rootpi2203/hs22-mc1/README.md

 6. Write a data processor and a data sink.
 The data processor should regularly read and process the data from the data generators.
 E.g., a calculation or a machine learning application on the retrieved data; a data enrichment; or the extraction of information from the message.
 Then the processor sends the data to a data sink.
 In the data sink the data is stored, e.g. in a CSV file.
 Use appropriate Kafka components and meaningful names of functions, variables, etc. for the implementation.

 7. Draw an overview of your application components including interfaces and data flows, for example using a component diagram.
-Describe your diagram in about 200 words.
+Answer the following questions and interpret your experiments or results in about 300 words:

-What are the tasks of the components?
-Which interfaces do the components have?
-Why did you decide to use these components?
+      * What are the tasks of the components?
+      * Which interfaces do the components have?
+      * Why did you decide to use these components?
-Are there any other design decisions you have made?
+      * Are there any other design decisions you have made?
 Which requirements (e.g. libraries, hardware, ...) does a component have?

 ### Part 2: Communication Patterns